r78v10a07/diffexpIR-notebook/README.md

 ## Notebook

-A Jupyter Notebook https://github.com/r78v10a07/diffexpIR-notebook/blob/master/docs/Getting\ started.ipynb, which describe howto install this project locally.
+A Jupyter Notebook https://github.com/r78v10a07/diffexpIR-notebook/blob/master/docs/Getting%20started.ipynb, which describe howto install this project locally.

 Execute this script to start the jupyter server.